Probate and estate litigation

 This article is for general information only.
 It is not legal advice, does not create an attorney-client relationship, and should not be used as a substitute for advice about specific facts.

-Connect on LinkedIn or use the firm-approved contact route for appropriate inquiries.
-Legal representation, if any, is provided through Law Offices of Spadea & Associates, LLC and is subject to intake, conflict review, firm approval, and a written engagement agreement.
+Contacting the firm or submitting an inquiry does not create an attorney-client relationship.
+Representation, if available, is provided through Law Offices of Spadea & Associates, LLC and is subject to firm intake, conflict review, firm approval, jurisdictional limits, and a written engagement agreement.
+Please do not send confidential or time-sensitive information.